How To Read Nutrition Labels While On Keto

 Step 2 – How to read food labels – Check Out Carbohydrates

-Dietary Fiber (highlighted in red) comes in two forms….soluble and insoluble fiber.
+Dietary Fiber (highlighted in orange) comes in two forms….soluble and insoluble fiber.
 Soluble fiber slows down digestion so the glucose found in foods takes longer to be absorbed.
 This helps to keep your blood sugar levels from rising too quickly after meals.
 Soluble fibers also bind with cholesterol and helps to flush it out of the body.
 Insoluble fiber helps to hold water in your intestines and aides with keeping you regular (it helps to prevent constipation).
 Fiber isn’t broken down and absorbed by the body.
 Because its not digested the number of grams of fiber in a food product is subtracted from total carbs.

 Sugars (highlighted in green): these are the added sugars that have been added into the food product when it was made.